 Perry-Martel’s “Inside-Out Approach” is a proven and systematic process that merits consideration.
-Out of 1,000+ engagements, they have only ever had to go back and replace five people because the hire didn’t work out.
+Out of 1,600+ engagements, they have only ever had to go back and replace six people because the ‘fit’ was wrong.

 How have they achieved this success rate?
 It begins by poking into the dark corners of their client’s organization and asking uncomfortable questions.
 That’s the only way to acquire a clear understanding of where an organization is strong, where it is weak, where it is going and what it needs to get there.